Can Lyme Disease Come Back Years Later?

 Clinical Perspective: Why This Matters

-Patients with recurring symptoms are sometimes told their illness is resolved, despite ongoing problems.
+Patients with ongoing symptoms are sometimes told their illness is resolved despite continued fatigue, neurologic symptoms, pain, or cognitive problems.

 This can delay appropriate evaluation and treatment.